Bleala/Vdirsyncer-DOCKERIZED/README.md

 ## About Vdirsyncer

+**New in `2.3.0`:** In Version `2.3.0` there are some improvements.
+The Container does not run as root, it has a dedicated user called *Vdirsyncer* and you are able to set your own `UID` and `GID`, so that the files are accessible to other users, if you use bind mounts instead of docker volumes.

 **Disclaimer:** I am just the maintainer of this docker container, i did not write the software.
 Visit the [Official Github Repository](https://github.com/pimutils/vdirsyncer "Vdirsyncer Github Repository") to thank the author(s)! :)

 **Note:** With Version 2.3.0 the default `USER`, `UID` and `GID` changed!
 This should not be a problem, because the container does execute `chown` and `chmod` at startup, but if there is a problem, you have a hint where to look for a solution. :)